sinkinben/hpc-learning/note/modern-cpu-arch.md

   - `cat /proc/cpuinfo | grep "cpu cores"`, or
   - `cat /proc/cpuinfo | grep "core id"`
 - What is the max-number of parallel threads at the same time? - `grep "processor" /proc/cpuinfo`
+- Command `lscpu`  will list information of CPU.

 That is to say, CPU > Core > Processor.